Dermabrasion is the removal of the top layers of the skin. It is a type of skin-smoothing surgery.

 - Scars on the face due to acne, accidents, or previous surgery

-- Reduce the appearance of sun damage and photo-aging
+- Sun damage and photo-aging

 For many of these conditions, other treatments can be done, such as laser or chemical peels, or medicine injected into the skin.
-Talk to your provider about treatment options for your skin problem.
+Talk to your health care provider about treatment options for your skin problem.

 Risks of any anesthesia and surgery in general include:

 - Lasting skin color changes with the skin staying lighter, darker, or pinker

 - Your skin will be red and swollen.
 Swelling usually goes away within 2 to 3 weeks.

 - You may feel aching, tingling, or burning for a while.
 Your doctor can prescribe medicine to help control pain.

 - If you've had cold sores (herpes) before, your doctor may give you antiviral medicine to prevent an outbreak.